 On the following system start most of the time the filesystem itself can be repaired and be consistent again, but the new/changed data from the last run is still lost.
 And sometimes it even happens not only the data the filesystem manages is inconsistent, its own management information can be broken as well.
 If this happens, the whole filesystem is broken and the system stops working.
 There are many filesystems out which tries to deal with such failures in any circumstances.
 But from time to time we even see a loss, where every last resort seems to fail.

-For this reason the PTXdist July release provides an additional (configurable) approach to have the filesystem hierarchy below var writeable: "overlay filesystem".
-This is a Linux kernel filesystem which supports to overlay a static filesystem by a different writeable filesystem.
+For this reason the PTXdist July release provides an additional (configurable) approach to have the filesystem hierarchy below var writable: "overlay filesystem".
+This is a Linux kernel filesystem which supports to overlay a static filesystem by a different writable filesystem.

-The most simple overlaying writeable filesystem is a RAM disk and it is from the beginning initially empty.
-In this case read accesses provides the content from the underlaying static filesystem.
+The most simple overlaying writable filesystem is a RAM disk and it is from the beginning initially empty.
+In this case read accesses provides the content from the underlying static filesystem.
 That means after the system comes up, the content is always in an initial state.
-If data gets written to this filesystem hierarchy it is stored in the writeable filesystem instead.
-The next read access to it will then be served by the writeable filesystem instead, and no longer by the underlaying static filesystem.
+If data gets written to this filesystem hierarchy it is stored in the writable filesystem instead.
+The next read access to it will then be served by the writable filesystem instead and no longer by the underlying static filesystem.

 Making use of this new PTXdist feature is very simple: one requirement is the overlay filesystem feature from the Linux kernel at run-time.
 It must be enabled first (CONFIG_OVERLAY_FS=y).
 Additionally in the PTXdist configuration menu the "overlay /var with RAM disk" must be enabled (symbol ROOTFS_VAR_OVERLAYFS=y).
 After that, the root filesystem image must be created and used at the target system.

-At run-time this new confiuration can be checked by running the "mount" command:
+At run-time this new configuration can be checked by running the "mount" command: